Mafube/Data-Science-Road-Map/SQL/README.md

 - **Indexes & Performance Optimization**: Improving query speed with indexing and optimization techniques.
 - **Stored Procedures & Triggers**: Automating SQL tasks with procedural elements.
 - **Advanced SQL Techniques**: Recursive queries, dynamic SQL, and handling complex datasets.

-## How to Use This Section

-- Follow the structured learning materials in sequential order.
-- Practice with included SQL exercises and real-world scenarios.
-- Use sample datasets to apply concepts in practical applications.
-- Explore additional resources and references provided in each section.